Data sanitization: Data sanitization trends

-Data sanitization road blocks
+Data sanitization roadblocks

 The International Information Systems Security Certification Consortium 2020 Cyber Workforce study shows that the global cybersecurity industry still has over 3.12 million unfilled positions due to a skills shortage.
 Therefore, those with the correct skillset to implement NIST 800-88 in policies may come at a premium labor rate.
 In addition, staffing and funding need to adjust to meet policy needs to properly implement these sanitization methods in tandem with appropriate Data level categorization to improve data security outcomes and reduce data loss.
 In order to ensure the confidentiality of customer and client data, government and private industry must create and follow concrete data sanitization policies which align with best practices, such as those outlined in NIST 800-88.
 Without consistent and enforced policy requirements, the data will be at increased risk of compromise.
 To achieve this, entities must allow for a cybersecurity wage premium to attract qualified talent.
 In order to prevent the loss of data and therefore Proprietary Data, Personal Information, Trade Secrets, and Classified Information, it is only logical to follow best practices.

 Data sanitization policy best practices

 Data sanitization policy must be comprehensive and include data levels and correlating sanitization methods.
-Any data sanitization policy created must be comprehensive and include all forms of media to include soft and hard copy data.
+Any data sanitization policy created must be comprehensive and include all forms of media to include soft- and hard-copy data.
 Categories of data should also be defined so that appropriate sanitization levels will be defined under a sanitization policy.
 This policy should be defined so that all levels of data can align to the appropriate sanitization method.
-For example, controlled unclassified information on electronic storage devices may be cleared or purged, but those devices storing secret or top secret classified materials should be physically destroyed.
+For example, controlled unclassified information on electronic storage devices may be cleared or purged, but those devices storing secret or top-secret classified materials should be physically destroyed.